collinhundley/APTargets/README.md

 #### Usage

-After importing `UIButton+Target.swift` into your project, you'll have two new methods exposed for adding targets to buttons:
+After importing `UIButton+Target.swift` into your project, you'll have two new methods exposed for adding targets:

 - addTarget(forControlEvents: UIControlEvents, action: () -> Void)